You are currently viewing WordPress File Manager Plugin Under Active Exploitation

 Publicly available PoC:

-A proof of concept (PoC) code has been published and is publicly available for download.
+A proof of concept (PoC) code has published and is publicly available for download.

 The vulnerability can allow unauthenticated users to upload malicious files and execute arbitrary commands on the target system.